 The purpose of the Board of Finance is to provide financial oversight of the Town’s budgets and to work with those departments and organizations which receive Town funding to determine their internal controls and to minimize risk for fraud.
 According to the Handbook for Connecticut Boards of Finance, published by the Institute of Public Service at the University of Connecticut, the Board of Finance has “complete charge of the town government’s financial activities. ”

-The Board of Finance meets a minimum of once per month, usually on the second Tuesday.
+The Board of Finance meets a minimum of once per month, will be meeting on 2nd Wednesday of the month at 7:00 PM.
 The schedule of meetings for the current year is available in the Town Clerk’s office.